 Have you been injured by the negligence of another?
-I am an Olathe, Kansas, personal injury lawyer and I offer clients timely and helpful legal advice.
+I am an Olathe personal injury Attorney and I offer clients timely and helpful legal advice.

 Olathe, Kansas Bankruptcy Lawyer

 Kansas City Chapter 7 & 13 Bankruptcy Attorney

 Do you want to stop the threatening letters and phone calls from aggressive creditors?
 Do you want credit card debt relief?
 Do you want to avoid wage garnishment or the threat of foreclosure?
 Bankruptcy may be the answer for you.

 At The Law Office of David S. Adams in Olathe, Kansas, I can help you decide if bankruptcy is right for you.
 My goal is to get you through this bankruptcy in better financial shape than when you came in.
 Contact me online or by calling (913) 782-5500 to set up your free initial consultation.

 Olathe and Johnson County Kansas Bankruptcy Information

 I believe in giving my clients all of the information they need to come to the right decision.
 Read more about bankruptcy and become informed about your choices: